MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started/test-a-javaScript-client-side-web-application.md

 # Test a JavaScript client-side web application

-This step-by-step introduction is intended for beginners.

 > [!CAUTION]
-> It assumes that you have started the proxy on your machine before.
+> This part of the tutorial assumes that you started Dev Proxy on your machine before.
 If not, do that [now](./using-the-proxy-for-the-first-time.md).

-You learn how to use the proxy against a sample JavaScript client-side web application that calls Microsoft Graph.
+Learn how to use Dev Proxy with a sample JavaScript client-side web application that calls Microsoft Graph.

 ## Before you begin

-You need:
+To follow this tutorial you need:

 - Microsoft 365 tenant.
 - Account with permissions to create Entra app registrations.
+- Node.js LTS.

 We recommend that you use a Microsoft 365 Developer Tenant with content packs installed.